lynsei/amazon-docker-devops/setup-gpg.md

       --master-key-expire 0

-> note:  4096 keys aren't necessary, but I like making things unnecessarily difficult, so :)
+> note:  4096 keys pose no real security advantage, but nevertheless.

 -  Temporary directory for sensitive data will be '~/.gnupg/whomever'.
 -  Make sure you delete using 'srm' (secure-delete) once it's not needed!